 All of this is in addition to titles I’ve previously mentioned – including A Rose in the Twilight; Cladun Returns: This is Sengoku! and Yomawari Midnight Shadows.
 To top it all off, the company made the bizarre decision to localize Tokyo Tattoo Girls, the niche-as-hell strategy RPG, on Vita and PC.
 All-in-all, it stands to be NISA’s most successful year ever on the handheld and a testament to their faith in their platform even at this late stage in the day.

-And for the first time in this series of articles, I can actually talk about the future beyond 2017 – NIS America have two games lined up for 2018 in The Longest Five Minutes and Penny Punching Princess, already establishing as one of the Vita’s biggest supporters in 2018.
-The issue with this is that both of these were games originally released in 2016 and scheduled for western release in 2017 but – thanks to the advent of the Nintendo Switch – their releases were delayed to add a Switch version at the same time.
+And for the first time in this series of articles, I can actually talk about the future beyond 2017 – NIS America have three games lined up for 2018 in The Longest Five Minutes; Penny Punching Princess and The Lost Child already establishing as one of the Vita’s biggest supporters in 2018.
+The issue with this is that two of these were games originally released in 2016 and scheduled for western release in 2017 but – thanks to the advent of the Nintendo Switch – their releases were delayed to add a Switch version at the same time.
 It’s a bit disappointing to see a release delayed for such a long time for a reason like this (especially since the start of Vita’s life was littered with late ports), but such is the reality of the current market for the handheld in the west (and the continued success of Nintendo’s new console).

-There is the potential for even more titles to come west in 2018 too – with Spike Chunsoft’s Zanki Zero being a particular highlight due to being developed by the staff from the DanganRonpa series.
+It’s also frustrating to see that all three titles are confirmed as digital-only games – suggesting NISA are no longer confident in producing physical Vita copies, in spite of the fact that their web store meaning that they can sell copies without the risk of having to ship them to retailers.
+Still, there is the potential for even more titles to come west in 2018 – with Spike Chunsoft’s Zanki Zero being a particular highlight due to being developed by the staff from the DanganRonpa series.

 2017 will remain a great year for Nippon Ichi and Vita – and it’s a year that’s been much stronger than I thought it would have been, full of stand-out titles and plenty of surprises – but it’s also a year that begins to show the signs of what will happen with the handheld going forward, that support will evaporate towards Nintendo’s new console a little bit faster than I thought it would.